Five impacts of a CEDAH

 The CEDAH cannot give her everything she wants.
 No labor market gives lifetime satisfaction.
 But it puts her in control of hours and – if she is reliable – constantly proffers opportunities for progression to new skills and buyers.
 The work is stimulating, sometimes demanding.
 But she’s doing it on her terms.

-Meanwhile, in Tradtown with its binary focus on slotting people into jobs, her counterpart has a narrower labor market experience.
+Meanwhile, in areas with a binary focus on slotting people into jobs, her counterparts have a narrower labor market experience.
 School clamped down on part-time work as a distraction from exams.
 College was expensive and theoretical.
 Paid work was equally essential while studying but haphazard and not correlated to ambitions.
 Applying for jobs with no employer relationships in place had to be combined with meaningless gigs waiting tables or cleaning houses.
 Her eventual job was uncertain but desperately needed because there was no deep track record in irregular work to fall back on.
 Seeking employment after children, or in retirement, meant starting again from scratch.

 A CEDAH’s prime task is unlocking as much employment opportunity as possible then creating a level laying field in which each worker trades on their own terms in pursuit of their personal goals.
 Once that has ensured a pipeline of quality work, it supports an array of worker protections:

 - Minimum earnings: The system prices each possible hour of each possible booking based on factors including: (a) applicable minimum wage (b) the worker’s personal rules.
 The personal component is important.
 It ensures for example the time/costs of travelling to a booking do not push earnings below an acceptable level.

 - Legal compliance: A CEDAH enforces: (a) maximum hours by age group (b) minimum breaks, by age group (c) banned times of day for younger workers (d) specific controls such as permitted work for international students.